-Polina Osipova’s signature design is a pearl and silk ribbon headpiece reminiscent of something from a Russian folk tale.
+Polina Osipova’s signature object is a pearl and silk ribbon headpiece reminiscent of something from a Russian folk tale.
 Only, it’s adorned with two surveillance cameras.
 It was inspired by the female heroines of Russian fairy tales who frequently had powers to see beyond their physical location, but with a timely, witty take on pop culture and ubiquitous modern-day surveillance.
 Osipova belongs to a new generation of artists and makers who fuse craftsmanship and visual storytelling to create their own universe — although for the 21-year-old, heritage remains a major influence.

 Today, traditional crafts are going through a resurgence.
 The rise of sustainable design means that people are more interested in the skills, materials, and history which come with the garments they wear.
 But for this new generation of makers, digital technologies are also an unlikely aide, with photography, moving image, and social media placing their intricate creations within a bigger picture.
 Osipova’s hand-crafted millinery, jewellery, and clothing are all elements of a visual narrative which reimagines folklore amid a new and wider world.